Our Vision: Engage Educate Empower

 In his spare time Sabir enjoys walking, martial arts, travelling and spending time with family and friends

-Akmal has been working in Askdoc since 2017, initially as a medical student at the University of Manchester, and now as a Foundation Year Doctor.
-He is Events Lead, with responsibility for devising, delivering and evaluating workshops to the local BAME communities.
+Akmal has been working in Askdoc since 2017, initially as a medical student at the University of Manchester, and now is a junior doctor.
+He is Events Lead, with responsibility for devising, delivering and evaluating workshops to the local ethnic minority communities.
+The work has now extended to webinars, during the pandemic.
+Akmal also has oversight of our first ever branch, AskDoc South East.

 Dr Farah Farzana, Campus Lead

 Academic foundation doctor working in Royal Bolton hospital.
 Graduated from university of Manchester and has been involved with the AskDoc team since 2017.
 Previous widening participation mentor for UoM.
-Passionate about tacking health inequalities faced by the BAME community.
-Working towards educating and training healthcare professionals on cultural awareness
+Passionate about tacking health inequalities faced by the ethnic minority community.
+Working towards educating and training healthcare professionals on cultural awareness.
+Farah has oversight of the AskDoc Student Society and also works with Rafia and the Amar Doctor team.